chrischenubc/Web-Compiler/README.md

 ![index.html](img/index.png)

-After uploading the code and enter the proper values, the server will compile your code.
+After uploading the code and enter the proper values, the server will compile the code and send it back to you.

+Your brower will automatically start downloading the file.

 You can also refresh the page to see the files that are already stored on the server.

 ## Implementations
 The command used to compile Java:

-`javac --release version [options] [source_file] `
+`javac --release [version] [options] [source_file] `

 The command used to compile Go: